Yeah, that

 Ray’s dedication to community service led him into public leadership.
 In 2018, he was elected to the North Carolina House of Representatives, representing Ashe and Watauga counties.
 Later, he was appointed to the Watauga County Board of Commissioners, where he worked collaboratively on housing, childcare, public safety, and essential services.

-Across every chapter of his life—educator, entrepreneur, legislator, commissioner—Ray has focused on one question: How do we make this a place where people can build good lives and stay?
+Across every chapter of his life—minister, educator, entrepreneur, legislator, commissioner—Ray has focused on one question: How do we make this a place where people can build good lives and stay?

 Affordable & Available Housing